YOUR ENGLISH TO FRENCH TRANSLATOR

-Before becoming a “digital nomad” and a translator from English to French in 2010, I worked in a fair amount of different industries.
+Before becoming a full-time English-French Translator in 2016 (part-time since 2010), I worked in a fair amount of different industries.
 My first work experience was as a teller at a local bank in my hometown as a summer job (two months per year over 2 years).
 I then graduated from university and started to work as a mechanical engineer for a French company manufacturing pneumatic marking machines.

 I decided that this trade was not really for me (I couldn’t really handle the pressure – too young I guess) and moved overseas where I worked in hospitality as a hotel receptionist and head waiter during a couple of years before starting my personal venture in marketing.
 I successfully ran this business during 4 years, sold it and moved to Australia for some “extended holidays” in 2010.
 I started to meet a lot of interesting people from all around the world who introduced me to remote work and to translation agencies.
 I found a job in a farm which started early in the morning and finished early in the afternoon, hence giving me plenty of free time to work on the assignments the various translation agencies were giving me.